For my diabetes, I take at least five injections a day. I've learned a lot about how to make taking insulin as pleasant as possible.

 6. See if You Qualify for Insulin Pens Rather Than Vials

 I've never had to use vials and don't envy people that do.
 Using a pen is superior because you don't have to refrigerate the insulin after opening it, which makes it more portable.
 It's easier to transfer, easier to measure the insulin, and easier to change the needles.

 7. Watch or Listen to Something While You Inject

 I always find that watching or listening to something while doing something unpleasant, not only relaxes me, making the activity easier, but also distracts me enough from what I am doing for it not to bother me as much.

-Nothing sucks more than when someone pushes past you or a dog knocks it's body against your chair, which causes your arm to shake a bit and twist the needle around inside your stomach.
+Nothing is worse than when someone pushes past you or a dog knocks its body against your chair, which causes your arm to shake a bit and twist the needle around inside your stomach.
 It hurts to be moved when you're trying to take insulin.

 Try to predict these problems ahead of time and put yourself in an area in the room with the least amount of traffic, so people won't run into you.
 Warn people that you're taking your insulin shot and not to brush past you until you are finished (if you are at home and not in a public place.)

 9. Take Injections in Private

 Unfortunately, most people are sheltered from the realities of most medical conditions, so if you take insulin in public, someone might confront you and think you're taking an illegal drug or call you disgusting for injecting yourself in public.
 If possible, use a public restroom or any private area you can find to inject yourself with insulin before eating.
 This way you don't have to deal with people's bad attitudes while you try to eat, so your insulin doesn't drop too low because you just took your medicine.